 Creating a Mastermind Midwife Team

-When you think of “Master Mind Team,” what is the first things that comes to mind?
+When you think of “Master Mind Team,” what are the first things that come to mind?
 “Leslie, I don’t want to employ people.
 I want a small practice where I don’t need a Master Mind Team.”

 Each person places an important role in the success of any business venture you attempt.
-Typically called a Board of Directors or Advisers, your “Master Mind Team” helps you brainstorm your business start up, maintain on track with you short term and long term strategic plan, and keep mission for business on track.
-They can maximize your tax savings, help with liability risk reductions preventative versus re-actively, keep income and expense budget on line, and help reduce professional burnout of the midwife, most important person on team.
+Typically called a Board of Directors or Advisers, your “Master Mind Team” helps you brainstorm your business start-up, maintain on track with your short-term and long-term strategic plan, and keep the mission for business on track.
+They can maximize your tax savings, help with liability risk reductions preventative versus re-actively, keep income and expense budget online, and help reduce professional burnout of the midwife, the most important person on the team.

 When starting a practice and budgets are tight, PLEASE don’t skimp on building a strong Master Mind Team.
 They are an investment just like marketing, supplies, and training.
 You have to have a strong foundation if you don’t want your business skyscraper to crumble in a few years as it grows.
 Learn from my mistakes and create the best Board of Advisers to keep you on track, accountable, and have easy access to valuable knowledge about business ownership.

-I promise their counsel will save you FAR MORE short and long term than your mistakes of not having them will.
-Nice benefit it is everything with the business is written off as an expense (hint, hint…make your family part of your Board of Advisers and vacations can be part of your business expenses legally).
+I promise their counsel will save you FAR MORE short and long-term than your mistakes of not having them will.
+A nice benefit is everything with the business is written off as an expense (hint, hint…make your family part of your Board of Advisers and vacations can be part of your business expenses legally).